 Cost reductions

 The cloud has emerged in recent years as a way to reduce business costs.
 On-premises networks and apps are expensive to store, operate, and secure.
 Old-style networks were suited to single-office environments.
-But they struggle with the rise of remote work and globally dispersed locations.
+However, they struggle with the rise of remote work and globally dispersed locations.

 Cloud computing allows companies to cut the cost of doing business.
 Infrastructure exists off-site and third-party organizations manage maintenance.
-Companies pay for whatever they need, while workers can log in from anywhere.
+Companies pay for whatever they need, while workers can log in anywhere.
 Businesses can also decommission wasteful on-premises infrastructure as it becomes redundant.

 Efficiency and simplicity

 Cloud services provide a way to boost business efficiency.
 Re-hosting and re-platforming move data flow off-site, reducing the load on data centers.
-IT teams also have less need to maintain local hardware.
+IT teams also have less of a need to maintain local hardware.
 Cloud partners deliver security and software updates regularly.
 As a result, local IT teams can focus on making systems as secure and user-friendly as possible.

 Security